Toxic Links

 These links may even have a very small amount of SEO value, as they help search engines understand your business.

-But using directories as a form of link-building by adding your site to multiple unrelated, low-quality directories is a bad link-building strategy.
+However, using directories as a form of link-building by adding your site to multiple unrelated, low-quality directories is a bad link-building strategy.

 In fact, Google explicitly advises against building links on low quality directories in its Search Central Guidelines.